Morpeth railway station

 Morpeth is a railway station on the East Coast Main Line, which runs between London King's Cross and Edinburgh Waverley.
-The station, situated 16 mi 50 chain north of Newcastle, serves the market town of Morpeth, Northumberland, England.
+The station, situated 16 mi 50 chain north of Newcastle, serves the historic market town of Morpeth, Northumberland, England.
 It is owned by Network Rail and managed by Northern Trains.

 History

 The station was opened by the Newcastle and Berwick Railway on 1 March 1847.
 It was designed by Benjamin Green in the Scottish Baronial style and retains its original station buildings.

 A severe ninety degree curve in the line of the railway immediately to the south of the station has been the site of four serious rail accidents, two of them fatal.